Apollon77/daikin-controller-cloud/README.md

 Library to generate/retrieve tokens to communicate with the Daikin cloud and to control Daikin devices via the cloud adapters like (BRP069C4x).

 ## Description
 The newer Daikin devices sold since 2020 contain a newer Wifi Adapter (e.g. BRP069C4x) which only connects to the Daikin Cloud and is no longer reachable locally.
+These devices are only controllable with the Daikin Onecta App.

 This library allows to initially (hopefully once) retrieve tokens by using a proxy to login to the Daikin Cloud.
 After that these tokens can be used and refreshed to interact with teh devices.

 **For more information on the Proxy progress for end users - because you need to trust and whitelist them and such - can be found in [PROXY.md](PROXY.md)!**
 Info: This project is not grabbing any username or password, just the created tokens after you logged in.

+Note: For devices with older WLAN-Adapters like **BRP069A4x** which can only be used by the Daikin Controller App please use the [Daikin-Controller](https://github.com/Apollon77/daikin-controller) lib instead.

 ## IMPORTANT
 When you integrate this library please make sure users do not refresh data out of the cloud too fast.
 Please still think about the needed resources and costs on Daikin side to operate the cloud services and only allow meaningful poll intervals!